 On August 28, 2020, the Governor unveiled a new coronavirus four-tier, color monitoring system for counties, which replaced the County Monitoring List.
 The COVID19.ca.gov website has been refreshed to incorporate the new four-tier county ranking system.
 After being in Tier 2 - Substantial/Red since September 29, 2020, the County of Santa Barbara reverted to Tier 1 - Widespread/Purple as of November 16, 2020.
-Most recently, on December 6, the County as part of the Southern California Region fell below 15% ICU capacity which triggered the Regional Stay at Home Order for at least three weeks.
+On December 6, the County as part of the Southern California Region fell below 15% ICU capacity which triggered the Regional Stay at Home Order which ended on January 25, 2021.
+The County reverted to the State's Blueprint for Safe Economy Purple Tier on January 26, 2021.